SciML/NeuralPDE.jl/docs/src/pinn/parm_estim.md

 end

 ```
-Then we define the additional loss funciton `additional_loss(phi, θ , p)`, the function has three arguments, `phi` the trial solution, `θ` the parameters of neural networks, and `p` optional parameters.
+Then we define the additional loss function `additional_loss(phi, θ , p)`, the function has three arguments, `phi` the trial solution, `θ` the parameters of neural networks, and `p` optional parameters.

 ```julia
 function additional_loss(phi, θ , p)